smclab/openk9/js-packages/docs-website/docs/kubernetes-openk9-core.md

 kubectl -n openk9 logs $(kubectl -n openk9 get pod --selector="app.kubernetes.io/name=openk9-ingestion" -o name)
 ```

-Port forward the pod or service and request "http://localhost:8080/q/openapi" to get the api's yaml
+Port forward the pod or service and request [http://localhost:8080/q/openapi](http://localhost:8080/q/openapi) to get the api's yaml.

 ## Datasource

-See architecture [Datasource](ingestion) documentation to go into detail.
+See architecture [Datasource](datasource) documentation to go into detail.

 Install using the local chart, which is already set up to use the latest stable version of the component,
 and the configuration file that *adapts* it to the chosen scenario.